ipseonet/mycroft-core/README.md

 ![Unit Tests](https://github.com/mycroftai/mycroft-core/workflows/Unit%20Tests/badge.svg)
 [![codecov](https://codecov.io/gh/MycroftAI/mycroft-core/branch/dev/graph/badge.svg?token=zQzRlkXxAr)](https://codecov.io/gh/MycroftAI/mycroft-core)

-# This project is no longer actively maintained

-Mycroft core is no longer maintaiend and probably likely not work on your computer anymore.
-[Open Voice OS](https://openvoiceos.org) and [Neon-core](https://github.com/NeonGeckoCom/NeonCore) are both spiritual successors to Mycroft.
-(And some of the old code may live on there.)
+# Work in Progress.

+Mycroft-core is no longer maintained by the wonderful people of mycroft.ai.
+Thankfully they continued sharing the repository.
+It is possible to get mycroft-core to install, but there is no API for Skill Pairing and no account.mycroft.ai for pairing the device.
+I belive it is possible to bypass both and use the cli itself and install skills individually, and I am working on doing so.
+For now I only have Debian 12 instructions.
+Similar use may enable functionality on another OS.
+* requirements.txt is changed from the main branch
+* fann may have to be installed from source
+* safest use is with python3 venv

-# Old Readme
+# [Archived] Readme

 Mycroft is a hackable open source voice assistant.